gitguige/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
 Candidate in the ECE department at the University of Virginia.
-Before joining Dependable Systems and Analytics Lab at UVa in January 2019, I was an Project Manager and Engineer at NR Research Institute, State Grid of China.
+Before joining the Dependable Systems and Analytics Lab at UVa in January 2019, I was a Project Manager and Engineer at NR Research Institute, State Grid of China.

 My research interests are at the intersection of computer systems dependability and control system theory& engineering.
-I am particularly interested in engineering safer autonomous systems through resilience assessment, security validation and artificial intelligent techniques.
+I am particularly interested in engineering safer autonomous systems through resilience assessment, security validation, and artificial intelligence techniques.